GoC-Spending/goc-spending-website-v1/site/content/methodology/index.md

 As a result, neither the Open Government dataset nor the individual departmental proactive disclosure websites provided a full historical overview of contract spending.
 This project was an effort to bring these together into a single, historically comprehensive dataset.

-A number of departments have taken their proactive disclosure websites offline since 2017 when this project began.
+At least {{< vars numberOfWebsitesNowOffline >}} departments have taken their proactive disclosure websites offline since 2017 when this project began.
 For these departments, the [scraped data collected for this project](https://github.com/GoC-Spending/goc-spending-data) is likely the only publicly-available source of this data.

 The Open Government dataset [can be downloaded here from open.canada.ca](https://open.canada.ca/data/en/dataset/d8f85d91-7dec-4fd1-8055-483b77225d8b).
-The point-in-time copy used for the aggregate trend analysis (from %openGovernmentDatasetPointInTimeDate%) is archived [here].
+The point-in-time copy used for the aggregate trend analysis (from {{< vars openGovernmentDatasetPointInTimeDate >}}) is archived [here].
 You can [download the combined dataset](/download) to conduct further analyses on your own.

 ## Limitations and assumptions

 ### Limited departmental scope

-The combined dataset includes data from publicly-available Proactive Disclosure websites, and from the Open Government dataset.
-Data from %totalScrapedProactiveDisclosureDepartments% departments’ Proactive Disclosure websites was included, along with %totalOpenGovernmentDatasetDepartments% departments that contributed data to the Open Government dataset.
+The combined dataset includes data from {{< vars totalScrapedProactiveDisclosureDepartments >}} departments’ publicly-available Proactive Disclosure websites, and from {{< vars totalOpenGovernmentDatasetDepartments >}} departments or agencies represented in the Open Government dataset.

-Combined, this represents %totalIncludedDepartments%, %percentCoverageOfDepartments% of the %totalPolicySubjectedDepartments% departments and agencies that are subject to government Proactive Disclosure of contracts policies.
-It does not include crown corporations or federal museums, the House of Commons or Senate, Officers of Parliament (except %officersParliamentExceptionsIncluded%), or security agencies.
+Combined, this represents {{< vars totalIncludedDepartments >}} departments, {{< vars percentCoverageOfDepartments >}} of the {{< vars totalPolicySubjectedDepartments >}} departments and agencies that are subject to government Proactive Disclosure of contracts policies.
+It does not include crown corporations or federal museums, the House of Commons or Senate, or security agencies.

 ### Limited historical data

 The time range of historical data varied from one department to another.
 Proactive Disclosure websites went back as far as 2005 for some departments, or only as far back as 2012 for others.
-Data from the Open Government dataset typically only went back as far as 2016 (with some notable exceptions, including DND, GAC, and %toReview% which provided comprehensive historical data).
+Data from the Open Government dataset typically only went back as far as 2015 or 2016 (with some notable exceptions, including CEAA, DND, ECCC, ESDC, GAC, PCH, PSC, and CRA which provided comprehensive historical data going back to 2004 within the Open Government dataset).

 One consequence of this is that year-by-year trends are likely to show an exaggerated increase in contract spending over time.
 The perceived increase would be caused in part by more complete data as the year gets closer to the present.